 Bob Marley’s sons, the Reggae musicians Ziggy, Stephen, and Damien Marley, are his brothers.
 Makeda Marley is a half-sister who also lives in New Jersey.
 Rohan was Bob’s sixth child of 11 total with Rita Marley.

-Despite having based decades ago, Bob Marley remains a cannabis cultural icon.
+Despite having been deceased decades ago, Bob Marley remains a cannabis cultural icon.

 While based in New Jersey, Rohan Marley has maintained roots in his home country of Jamaica.
 He initially started a company that grew coffee there.